-Our Brussels-based competition lawyers—many of whom trained in both European jurisdictions and the United States—have advised on some of the most complex cross-border transactions and investigations, representing blue-chip clients such as Air France-KLM, BMW, Chevron, Dell, Dolby, Glencore, Google, Hitachi Chemical, K+S Aktiengesellschaft, Live Nation, Mylan, ÖBB, Silver Lake, and Spotify on the full spectrum of competition law issues, including the following:
+Our Brussels-based competition lawyers—many of whom trained in both European jurisdictions and the United States—have advised on some of the most complex cross-border transactions and investigations, representing clients such as Air France-KLM, Brocade, Coherent, Dell, Dolby, Glencore, Google, Mastercard, Mylan, and W.R.
+Grace on the full spectrum of competition law issues, including the following:

 The European competition team members, who work closely with their U.S. colleagues on parallel merger control reviews carried out by the European and the U.S. antitrust agencies, have significant experience advising clients under the EU Merger Regulation and the national merger control regimes in Europe's major jurisdictions.
 In addition to advising parties to the transaction, we counsel interested third parties such as complainants in merger reviews.

 Our attorneys have extensive experience advising clients at all stages of cartel investigations (including, most recently, representations in the EU's bioethanol and biofuels, capacitors, forex, and rail cargo investigations) until the adoption of a decision, and thereafter in the preparation of litigation and appearance at court.
 We also advise third parties such as trade associations and customers of alleged cartels with respect to investigations and litigation.